PSX Style Camera Shader for Godot 4

 Godot 4.3 introduces reverse z, which breaks depth based fog shaders like this.
 I've included a legacy version for Godot 4.2 and below, but the 4.3 version will be the only maintained one in the future.

-Rated 5.0 out of 5 stars
+Rating | Rated 4.5 out of 5 stars (2 total ratings) |

-Tags3D, camera, color, dither, fog, Godot, PSX (PlayStation), Retro, Shaders
+Tags | 3D, camera, color, dither, fog, Godot, PSX (PlayStation), Retro, Shaders |

 Download